Sandip-Pokharel/first-semo/README.md

 # first-semo
-This is first Repository
+This is first Repository.
-Change
+First commit